ge-ep/arduino-random-cv/README.md

     <br/>
     <p><b>To Dos</b></p>
     <ul><li>Optimize the code -- I'm a python beginner rn, so it's not optimized at all and probably looks whack to experts</li>
-        <li>Make a perfboard layout -- Ulimately I want this to be used with my modular gear, so getting it layed out and working as a Eurorack and/or Kosmo unit is important.</li>
+        <li>Make a perfboard layout -- Ultimately I want this to be used with my modular gear, so getting it layed out and working as a Eurorack and/or Kosmo unit is important.</li>
-        <li>Incoporate some triggering options -- either physical (reset button? touch pad interation? vactrol input as trigger for randomization?)</li>
+        <li>Incorporate some triggering options -- either physical (reset button? touch pad interation? vactrol input as trigger for randomization?)</li>
         <li>Explore the <b>Vref</b> capabilities of the MCP4720 as this could lead to a Gate/Trigger function</li></ul>